-5.3.5 Broader Impacts of the ILE Reform
+5.3.5.
+Broader impacts of the ILE reform

-The ILE reform was a significant change, noteworthy even within the entire continent of Latin America (Sánchez Fuentes et al., 2008).
-Evidence from literature in economics such as Chiappori and Oreffice (2008); Oreffice (2007) suggests that abortion reform can have significant impacts beyond health and fertility outcomes, extending to broader spheres within households and individual well-being.
+The ILE reform was a significant change, and was noteworthy across Latin America (Sánchez Fuentes et al., 2008).
+Evidence from literature in economics, such as Chiappori and Oreffice (2008), Oreffice (2007), suggests that abortion reform can have significant impacts beyond health and fertility outcomes, extending to broader spheres within households and individual well-being.
 Here we briefly discuss a number of possible additional impacts of abortion reform on women's mental health and family outcomes.
-Given challenges in measurement and reporting,24 this work should be considered as exploratory, and subject to future research.
+Given challenges in measurement and reporting, 29 this